 I must have passed Casa do Alentejo a thousand times before my aunt took me inside.
 The entrance on Rua das Portas de Santo Antão in central Lisbon looks like every other doorway.
 Push through and you're suddenly in a Moorish palace, tiles, arches, and a courtyard making you forget you're steps from the city center.

 This cultural association serves lunch and dinner to non-members.
 The food is traditional Portuguese cooking, heavy on pork and lamb.
-The entrance fee is included in your meal price, reasonable for such beautiful architecture.
+The entrance fee is included in your meal price, which is reasonable for such beautiful architecture.

 Go weekday afternoons when it's quiet.
 Sit in the courtyard or upstairs in the ballroom where the ceiling's painted like a summer sky.
 That old world charm you can't fake.